THE SILENT REJECTION

 Your Resume Can't Pass ATS Parsing

-Applicant Tracking Systems scan your resume before any human sees it.
-If your formatting confuses the parser — tables, columns, headers in images, unusual fonts — your resume gets garbled or rejected outright.
+Applicant Tracking Systems often scan your resume early in the process.
+If formatting confuses the parser — tables, columns, headers in images, unusual fonts — key data can be garbled or deprioritized.

 ✓ The Fix: